+For a Draft tournament, players must be seated in pods of as close to 8 players as possible, and with as equal a distribution of players as possible.
+Each player is provided with the same assortment of booster packs.
 For the first pack, each player opens the pack, selects one card to add to their card pool, then passes the remaining cards to their left.
-Then they collect the pack from their right, select a card, and pass the remaining cards to their left.
-Card selection continues in this manner until all cards from the pack have been drafted.
-The direction of passing reverses for each pack: the second pack is passed to the right, the third pack is passed to the left, and so on.
-Once all packs have been drafted, each player's picks become their completed card pool for deck construction.
+Then they collect the pack from their right, select a card, and so on until all cards from the pack have been drafted.
+For each pack, the direction of passing reverses.
+The second pack is passed to the right, the third pack is passed to the left, and so on.
+Once all packs have been drafted, each players picks are now their completed card pool for deck construction.